felix021/openssl-selfsign/README.md

 # set up nginx

-refer to `html/nginx.conf`
+Refer to `cert/site/<yourdomain.com>/nginx.conf`

+**NOTICE**: by default, `crl.pem` expires in 365 days, don't forget to update it in time, otherwise nginx will **REJECT ALL** requests .
+If you don't need it, comment out that line.

 # generate https certificate:

-You can now use certs located at `site/yourdomain.com/`.
+You can now use https certificates located at `cert/site/yourdomain.com/`.

 If you wish to sign for another domain, you can try this: